 If you share our motivation and concern, please help us make this dream a reality.

-Despite this, the American Society for the Prevention of Cruelty to Animals 2016 studies show that 6.5 million animals were placed in U.S. shelters.
-Of these, 5 million found new homes and 1.5 million were euthanized.
+An American Society for the Prevention of Cruelty to Animals nationwide study shows that 6.5 million animals enter shelters each year.
+Of these, 3.2 million found new homes and 1.5 million were euthanized.
 That’s a national kill rate of 23% and adoption rate of 49%.

 Why the difference?
 No-kill shelters and rescue groups only euthanize animals who are incurable, suffering, or have dangerous behavioral issues.
 They do not kill pets as a means of population control or because their time is up.

-What does this tell us?
-That the most effective solution to ending animal suffering and homelessness in the Northern Neck is a private, nonprofit shelter.
+These facts tell us that that the most effective solution to ending animal suffering and homelessness in the Northern Neck is a private, nonprofit shelter.

 If these facts resonate with you, please join us to bring about positive change for helpless animals facing euthanasia in the Northern Neck.

-The site selected by NNPP is a 38.5 acre parcel located on Devil’s Bottom Road in Lancaster County.
+The site owned by NNPP is a 35.8-acre parcel located on Devil’s Bottom Road in Lancaster County.
 Set on a plateau, it is wooded, secluded by farm fields and has generous set-backs.
 The site is well-suited for its intended purpose and has room for future expansion.

-Based on preliminary benchmarking, a one-story masonry building of approximately 8,000 square feet would serve Phase One needs.
-Fully outfitted to meet professional shelter standards for health and safety, the total project costs are estimated to top out in the $2,000,000 range.
-Every effort will be made to maximize space for quality and efficiency to house, treat, and meet adoptable animals with only modest staff areas.
+Based on preliminary benchmarking, a one-story masonry building of approximately 8,000 square feet will serve initial needs.
+Fully outfitted to meet professional shelter standards for health and safety, project costs are estimated to top out in the $2,000,000 range.
+Every effort will be made to maximize space for quality and efficiency to house, treat, and meet adoptable animals with only modest volunteer/staff areas.